Harness AI for Faster, Smarter Searches

 Hybrid search: “a bilingual English-Spanish table of types of wood screws”

-(The hybrid search is your best bet for getting a structured table that neatly organizes the terms into columns for English and Spanish.)
+(The hybrid search is your best bet for getting a structured table that neatly organizes the terms into columns by language.)

 Fortunately, the companies behind major browsers and search engines are working hard to enhance efficiency, making it quicker and easier to find and view information than ever before.